-Mango malformation disease is declared as a notifiable pest regulated under the Plant Protection Act 1989.
-This means that property owners are obliged to report suspect cases of mango malformation disease.
+Mango malformation disease is prohibited matter under the Biosecurity Act 2014.
+This means that it is an offence to deal with the diseases and there is also an obligation to report suspect cases of mango malformation disease.

 Mango malformation has been detected in isolated incidents in Queensland since 2009 and the Northern Territory since 2007.
 Each time, all the symptomatic trees were removed and destroyed with follow-up surveillance revealing no further infections.